CommonAccord/common_accord/README.md

             metadata: {path: [edge path to where found], names: [vertex path ... ]},
             children: A list of Trees}

-Note: each leaf is a literal, which has no metadata or children fields.
+Note: each leaf is a literal, which has the same structure but no metadata or children.